McCormick School of Engineering

 Engineering First-Year Seminar

-As participants in the Engineering First-Year Seminar, all new engineering students will meet regularly with first-year and peer advisers to gain insights into student life, discuss any questions about academic matters and campus resources, and receive support during the ongoing transition process.
+First-year engineering students are required to participate in first-year experience programming, which includes taking the zero credit McCormick First-Year Seminar.
+In this course, first-year engineering students meet regularly with peer advisers and other first-year students to gain insights into student life, discuss any questions about academic matters and campus resources, and receive support during the ongoing transition process.

-McCormick’s First-Year Seminar begins in fall quarter and continues through winter.
-Students will enroll in the noncredit First-Year Seminar during both quarters.
+McCormick’s First-Year Seminar begins in fall quarter and continues through the winter quarter.
+Students will enroll in the seminar in both quarters.